Introducing: The Amplitude Engine

 Advanced Rules & Considerations

-The Amplitude (Amp) value is a numerical representation of an action's inherent power, magnitude, or effectiveness, as determined by the GM.
-It sets the baseline for how impactful an action can be, given its nature and the tools/resources applied.
+The Amplitude (Amp) value is a numerical representation of an action's inherent power, magnitude, or effectiveness.
+It is calculated from the combination of the primary instrument of the action (weapon/equipment), scale, thematic momentum, a 4dF roll, and other modifiers.
 Higher Amp indicates a more potent or significant action.

 • Amp 1: Trivial / Minimal Impact.
 Actions at this Amp level possess very little inherent power or effectiveness.
 They are fundamentally ill-suited to the task, lack essential tools, or face obstacles with overwhelming intrinsic resistance.
-Success is challenging even with optimal Player's Total Rolls, yielding very limited outcomes (QO 1 on average roll).
+Achieving a meaningful result with an Amp 1 action is exceptionally challenging for a character (QO 1 on average roll), often requiring extreme Player's Total Rolls to achieve even a bare success.
+This Amp indicates a situation where the character is significantly disadvantaged by their approach or resources.
 Example: Trying to crack a safe with a butter knife, attempting to reason with a berserker mid-rampage using polite suggestions, performing maintenance on alien tech with no knowledge or tools.

 • Amp 2-3: Simple / Low Impact.
 These actions possess a modest inherent impact.
 For a character with relevant skills and basic tools, these can represent routine actions where success is reasonably likely with an average Player's Total Roll.
 Example: Opening an unlatched door, tracking a clear footprint in soft earth, performing basic field-strip maintenance on a familiar weapon.